Taipei Prison: History

 The prison was originally established in 1895 as the Taihoku Penalty Institute (臺北縣臺北監獄署).
 It was a remodeled facility built under the Qing Dynasty.
 It was rebuilt in an area southeast of Taihoku City (modern-day Taipei) in 1902; this is the current Ai Guo East Road.
 Allied POW's were held here during the war; on 19 June 1945 fourteen US Army and Navy airmen were executed at Taihoku Prison in the early morning.
 They were found guilty of "indiscriminate bombing" of civilians of Taiwan.
 Their remains were cremated and their ashes placed a local shrine.
 The prison received its current name, Taiwan Taipei Prison, in October 1945, as the Republic of China took control of Taiwan from Imperial Japan.
 As time passed, the prison became overcrowded as Taiwan was at war.
 The Ministry of Judicial Administration sold the previous site and bought 19.6422 ha of land in Guishan so a new facility could begin construction at the end of 1958.
 On October 11, 1961 the groundbreaking occurred and was completed at the end of December 1962.
 On January 11, 1963, on Judicial Day, the prison opened in Guishan.

 Notable prisoners

-Former President Chen Shui-bian was incarcerated for a 19-year sentence at the Taipei Prison as Inmate 1020.
+Former President Chen Shui-bian was incarcerated for 19 years at the Taipei Prison as Inmate 1020.